 Telling people that you are headed to a yoga retreat solicits a lot of confused looks and bewildered reactions.

-I think my Grandfather’s sigh has everything to do with the irrepressible wanderlust that has dominated my adult life.
+I think my Grandfather’s sigh has everything to do with the “irrepressible” wanderlust that has dominated my adult life.
 This need to travel tends to be difficult for many – maybe most – people to understand.
-When I say that my dream in life is to write and travel the world, about 75 percent of people look at me as though I’ve just confessed that I hate sunny beaches.
+When I say that my dream in life is to write and travel the world, about 75 percent of people look at me as though I’ve just confessed that I don’t like the beach (which is, also sort of, true).

 So, it was that five months after a devastating breakup, I was off to the white-sand beaches of the Riviera Maya with my laptop, a yoga mat, and a commitment to myself to let go and move on.